smeera380/MyProjects/DistFaultTolerantFS/ReadMe.txt

 This is a Distributed File System implementation with Fault tolerance based on Quorum approach.
+Here, a separate Read and Write Quorum is used to realise Fault tolerance (Quorum -> Say there are 3 servers in total and Quorum is 2, then unless and until two servers agree upon a block of data, the same cannot be read or written, ie., upto one server failure can be tolerated and corrected).
+An assumption made during the implementation is that of a single client.
+The client communicates to the Dataservers and the Metaserver through a Mediator.
+The Mediator retrives information from allt he dataservers and decide if the Quorum is met or not.
+If yes, server failures are transparent to the Client.
+Else, an error message will be sent.
+The dataserver stores the actual data.
+Metaserver holds the metadata information about the files, like the creation date, creation time, directories, hierarchy, etc.

 1. Say current working directory is X. Copy the files metaserver.py,dataserver.py,mediator.py,filesystem.py,fuse,py and evaluate.sh into directory X.